-FWS positions provide students valuable on-the-job experience and helps create professional working relationships while earning money and going to college.
+Federal Work Study (FWS) positions provide students valuable on-the-job experience and helps create professional working relationships while earning money and going to college.
 Many students find positions related to their field of study.
 FWS employers work around students’ busy schedules (classes, exams, projects) to provide job opportunities, which ultimately helps them succeed.

-In order to considered for FWS, students should submit the FAFSA by the priority deadline (April 15th).
+In order to considered for Federal Work Study (FWS), students should submit the Free Application for Federal Student Aid (FAFSA) by the priority deadline (March1st).
 FWS is a “need-based program” which means you must have demonstrated financial need.
 This is determined by the information provided on the FAFSA.
 All students who are eligible may not be awarded FWS funding due to overall budget limitations.

 To be eligible to receive a work-study award, students must:

 - Be enrolled (minimum of 6 credits)